OmniSharp/omnisharp-vim/README.md

 OmniSharp-vim depends on the [OmniSharp-Roslyn](https://github.com/OmniSharp/omnisharp-roslyn) server.
 Download the latest **HTTP** release for your platform from the [releases](https://github.com/OmniSharp/omnisharp-roslyn/releases) page.
 OmniSharp-vim uses http to communicate with the server, so select the **HTTP** variant for your architecture.
 This means that for a 64-bit Windows system, the `omnisharp.http-win-x64.zip` package should be downloaded, whereas Mac users should select `omnisharp.http-osx.tar.gz`.

 ##### Important!
 Download the HTTP release!
 _Please pay attention to the previous paragraph, and download the HTTP OmniSharp-Roslyn release (it has "http" in the download filename").
 The non-HTTP version uses stdio instead of HTTP and OmniSharp-vim cannot communicate with it.
-This trips a lot of people up, hence the added emphases!_
+This trips a lot of people up, hence the added emphasis!_

 Extract the binaries and configure your vimrc with the path to the `OmniSharp.exe` file, e.g.: